 Asparagus with Basil Pesto

 Asparagus with Basil Pesto is about as quick and delicious as it gets for a low-carb side dish; just use purchased pesto if you don’t have fresh basil!

-For this week’s Friday Favorites post I’m spotlighting a much-loved recipe from the popular Five Ingredients category, where I feature tasty low-carb recipes with five ingredients or less.
-This Asparagus with Basil Pesto is a perfect combination without many ingredients that I stumbled on by accident years ago on a day when I had fresh asparagus and noticed a jar of pesto in the fridge.
+For this week’s Friday Favorites post I’m spotlighting a much-loved recipe from the popular Five Ingredients category on the blog, where I feature tasty low-carb recipes with five ingredients or less.
+This Asparagus with Basil Pesto is a perfect combination that I stumbled on by accident years ago on a day when I had fresh asparagus and noticed a jar of pesto in the fridge.
 The pesto turned out to be fantastic with lightly cooked asparagus.

 When I made the recipe again recently to take better photos, it was even better with my homemade Basil Pesto with Lemon, something I always make and freeze when my garden has an abundance of basil.
-But even if you use my favorite Kirkland Basil Pesto or another brand of purchased pesto, if you like these ingredients I promise that this will become one of your favorite ways to cook asparagus.
+But even if you use Kirkland Basil Pesto or another brand of purchased pesto, if you like these ingredients I promise that this will become one of your favorite ways to cook asparagus.